-The purpose of this letter is to set forth the agreement between Thunder Creek Gas Services, LLC (“Thunder Creek”) and Enron Midstream Services, L.L.C. and Enron North America Corp. as managing member (collectively “Enron”) whereby Enron will contract for transportation service on the Thunder Creek 24-inch main trunkline (the “Thunder Creek Trunkline”).
+Pending the preparation and execution of definitive agreements, this letter will confirm our understanding regarding the proposed arrangements pursuant to which Thunder Creek Gas Services, LLC (“Thunder Creek”) and Enron Midstream Services, L.L.C. (“Enron”) would contract for transportation service on the Thunder Creek 24-inch main trunkline (the “Thunder Creek Trunkline”) (collectively, the "Transaction").
 The Thunder Creek Trunkline is located generally as shown on the map attached hereto as Exhibit “A”.
-As we have discussed, the following outlines the agreed upon terms and conditions:
+The following outlines the proposed general terms and conditions:

 Transportation Service / Committed Capacity.
-Enron will contract for up to 40,000 MMBtu/day of transportation capacity on the Thunder Creek Trunkline (“the Committed Capacity”).
-Thunder Creek agrees to assign Enron’s Committed Capacity pursuant to the terms of a Gas Transportation Agreement(s) to be executed by the parties.
+Enron proposes to contract for up to 40,000 MMBtu/day of highest priority firm transportation capacity on the Thunder Creek Trunkline (“the Committed Capacity”).
+Thunder Creek would provide Enron’s Committed Capacity pursuant to the terms of gas transportation agreement(s) to be executed by Enron and Thunder Creek.

 Term.
-The term of the agreement will commence December 1, 1999 (the “Effective Date”) and will continue for a period of ten (10) years or as extended by operation of Section 10 hereby.
-Thereafter, the agreement will extend on a year-to-year basis unless terminated by either party upon ninety (90) days prior, written notice.
+The term of the gas transportation agreement is proposed to commence December 1, 1999 (the “Effective Date”) and will continue for a period of ten (10) years or as extended by operation of Section 10 hereby.
+Thereafter, the agreement will extend on a year-to-year basis unless terminated by either party upon ninety (90) days written notice prior to the end of the initial ten (10) year term or any successive year term.

 Receipt Points.
 Enron may deliver gas into the Thunder Creek Trunkline at any receipt point on the Thunder Creek Trunkline, excluding the Sage Creek receipt point and any receipt point on the Thunder Creek / Sage Creek lateral.
 Such Sage Creek receipt point and lateral are identified on Exhibit “A”.

 Low Pressure / High Pressure Service.
-The transportation service provided by Thunder Creek to Enron shall be either “Low Pressure Service” or “High Pressure Service”.
+The transportation service proposed to be provided by Thunder Creek to Enron shall, at Enron's option, be either “Low Pressure Service” or “High Pressure Service”.
 Low Pressure Service includes any service provided by Thunder Creek north of the MTG Station (as shown on Exhibit “A”) and any transportation service where Thunder Creek provides booster compression upstream of any receipt point on the Thunder Creek Trunkline.
-Thunder Creek will operate the Thunder Creek Trunkline so that the average working pressure at the MTG Station will not exceed 550 psig.
+Thunder Creek would operate the Thunder Creek Trunkline so that the average working pressure at the MTG Station will not exceed 550 psig.
 High Pressure Service is any service provided by Thunder Creek where Thunder Creek does not provide booster compression service.
 Thunder Creek will operate the Thunder Creek Trunkline so that the average working pressure for High Pressure Service will not exceed 1,310 psig.

 Services Fee.
-The Services Fee for Low Pressure Service on the Thunder Creek Trunkline will be $0.1990.195 per MMBtu.
-The Services Fee for High Pressure Service on the Thunder Creek Trunkline will be $0.154.145 per MMBtu.
-The Services Fee will be increased by $0.025 per MMBtu for Low Pressure Service and $0.015 per MMBtu for High Pressure Service at the end of the initial five (5) year term and at the end of each five (5) year anniversary date of the agreement thereafter for so long as the agreement remains in effect; provided, however, that Thunder Creek will waive the foregoing increase in the Service Fee for any month in which the first of the month index rate for CIG North System is less than $2.25 as quoted in “Inside FERC Gas Market Report”.
+The Services Fee for Low Pressure Service on the Thunder Creek Trunkline is proposed to be $0.195 per MMBtu.
+The Services Fee for High Pressure Service on the Thunder Creek Trunkline is proposed to be $0.145 per MMBtu.
+The Services Fee would be increased by $0.025 per MMBtu for Low Pressure Service and $0.015 per MMBtu for High Pressure Service at the end of the initial five (5) year term and at the end of each five (5) year anniversary date of the agreement thereafter for so long as the agreement remains in effect; provided, however, that Thunder Creek will waive the foregoing increase in the Service Fee for any month in which the first of the month index rate for CIG North System is less than $2.25 as quoted in “Inside FERC Gas Market Report”.

 Minimum Payments.
-Enron will pay a “Minimum Monthly Payment” in accordance with the following schedule:
+Enron proposes to pay to Thunder Creek a “Minimum Monthly Payment” for the Committed Capacity in accordance with the following schedule: